tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 ### Synchronous Execution

-StateMachine's `commit` function, the one that implements double-entry accounting, is synchronous.
+StateMachine's `commit` function, the one that actually implements double-entry accounting, is synchronous.
 It takes a slice of transfers as input and decides in a single tight CPU loop per transfer whether it is applicable.
 Then it computes the desired balance change and records a result in the output slice.
 Crucially, the `commit` function itself doesn't do any reading from